-Deadline: hiring on a rolling basis – please apply early, even if you are not available soon
+Deadline: Hiring on a rolling basis – please apply early, even if you are not available soon

-- infrastructure to scale our growing database
+- infrastructure to scale and improve the structure of our growing database.

-- tools that support the authors – like the CMS and Grapher back-end used to create and publish the visualisations
+- tools that support the authors – like the CMS and Grapher back-end used to create and publish the visualisations.

-- tools that support the developers – making us more effective at managing data and building our codebase
+- tools that support the developers – making us more effective at managing data and building our codebase.

 - Opportunities to learn.
 Being a small team, you will have lots of opportunities to develop skills outside your areas of expertise.
 You won’t be a cog in the machine and you won’t be limited by your job title.